Causes, Effects and Solutions to Industrial Pollution on Our Environment

 6. Biodiversity Loss

-Industrial pollution continues to cause significant damage to the earth and all of its inhabitants due to chemical wastes, pesticides, radioactive materials, etc. It affects wildlife and ecosystems and disrupts natural habitats.
+Industrial pollution continues to cause significant damage to the earth and its inhabitants due to chemical wastes, pesticides, radioactive materials, etc. It affects wildlife and ecosystems and disrupts natural habitats.
 Animals are becoming extinct, and habitats are being destroyed.

 7. Atmospheric Deposition